anushkarao12/mini-projects-/README.md

 - **Pagerank.zip** - This project implements the PageRank algorithm, originally developed by Google, to rank web pages based on the structure of their links.
 It includes two approaches: Sampling-based PageRank, & Iterative PageRank.
 The code is written in Python and includes a simple Tkinter-based GUI for user-friendly interaction.
 - **crossword.zip** - A Python-based GUI application that generates crossword puzzles from a predefined grid structure and a list of words.
 Users can input their own grid design and custom word list to create personalized crossword puzzles.
 - **Degrees.zip** - The Degrees of Separation program finds the shortest connection between two actors based on shared movies using breadth-first search.
+- **maze.zip**- A GUI-based Maze Solver that lets users upload a maze text file, visualizes the maze, and finds the path from start to goal using depth-first search.
+- **tic-tac-toe.zip** - A Pygame-based Tic Tac Toe game where the user plays against an AI opponent that uses the Minimax algorithm to make optimal moves.

 ### Python Scripts
 - **DrawTurtle.py** – Turtle graphics-based drawing scripts.